-For practicing/working artists in any field of the arts who wish to grow a higher level of proficiency, to enhance their career, seek advancement opportunities and familiarize with the U.S. cultural scene.
+This program targets professional artists in any field of the arts who wish to achieve a higher level of proficiency, enhance their career, seek advancement opportunities, and familiarize themselves with the U.S. cultural scene.

 STEP 1.
 REGISTRATION PERIOD: